null LumeGen LED Recessed Lighting | LightUp.com

 Recessed Lighting Spacing

 An important consideration in recessed lighting design is spacing.
 Generally speaking, recessed lights should be spaced 3 to 4 feet apart for low-to-medium ambient lighting and 2 to 3 feet apart for areas where high ambient light is required, such as in bathrooms and kitchens.
 Also, consider can light distance from the wall.
 Can lights should be placed 2.5 to 3 feet from the wall to avoid casting a shadow.
-Find more LED recessed lighting ideas here.

 Are LED Recessed Lights Worth It?